I’ve previously written an article on how to build strength, but what if you’re more interested in bulking up and

 8. Control Your Stress Levels

 Whilst this one is easier said than done, managing your stress levels is a very important part of building muscle.

 When we get stressed, we release the hormone cortisol – often referred to as the stress hormone.

 Cortisol reduces your testosterone levels, which will reduce your muscle gains.

-As your muscles grow they will get tighter; this can lead to injury or impede on your ability to perform movements that require good range of motion.
+As your muscles grow they will get tighter; this can lead to injury or impede your ability to perform movements that require a good range of motion.

-Be sure to stretch all the muscles that you are working.
+Be sure to stretch all the muscles that you are working on.